rhyswynne/ebay-feeds-for-wordpress/readme.txt

 eBay Feeds For WordPress allows you to quickly and easily place feeds from the eBay Partner Network into your WordPress blog.
 These can easily be embedded into posts, placed as widgets or inserted into the themes - flexibility is huge.
 This plugin is ideal for bloggers who wish to make more money through their blogs by promoting eBay's affiliate programme, as well as users who sell their own items on eBay.

-*Having Problems?* Please use the support forums and I'll attempt to get back to you quickly.
+*Having Problems?* Please use the either the [WordPress.org support forums](https://wordpress.org/support/plugin/ebay-feeds-for-wordpress) and I'll attempt to get back to you quickly.
 In a rush?
-Use our [Plugin Installation & Customisation Service](winwar.co.uk/plugins/ebay-feeds-wordpress/#css)
+Use our [**Priority Support Forums**](http://winwar.co.uk/priority-support/) to get an answer within 1 business day.

 = About Winwar Media =
 This plugin is made by [**Winwar Media**](http://winwar.co.uk/), a WordPress Development and Training Agency in Manchester, UK.